 Discussions of 'cash flow' balance calculate Social Security's annual income and outgo without counting the income from interest on trust fund reserves.
 In recent years some media reports have stated that "Social Security has gone cash flow negative."
 But the cash flow balance is not an accurate representation of the financial status of the Social Security trust funds.
-In fact, the program had a \$35.2 billion surplus of total income over total outgo in 2016 and is projected to continue running surpluses until 2022.
+In fact, the program's total income exceeded outgo by \$35.2 billion in 2016, and income is projected to continue to exceed outgo until 2022.
 Figure 3 shows Social Security's outgo as well as its income from payroll contributions, interest on reserves, and taxation of benefits for 2016 and as projected for 2017 and 2018.